 This means, more document planning since I have to renew by mail, but can’t do it at the same time my passport is away because I can’t go around without any form of identification.
 Ahhh, planning and timing!!!

-We are three bloggers doing the Mongol Rally and we are more than happy to bring exposure to any company that can help us in this endeavor.
+We are two bloggers doing the Mongol Rally and we are more than happy to bring exposure to any company that can help us in this endeavor.
 We might have a good online presence, but this doesn’t mean sponsors will jump that easy to help us.

 It is hard work finding sponsors and we are more than willing to work hard to deliver and bring results.